karlnr/pshell/README.md

 # pshell

-power shell script to pull filenames in folder, rename via CSV, and generated PDF index of file list
+power shell script to pull filenames in folder, rename via CSV, and generate PDF index of file list